daxcee/sahat.github.com/_posts/2015-10-02-cross-country-road-trip-in-tesla-model-s-day-2.md

 Less than a year ago I could have only dreamed of meeting Roniit some day.
 And now this.
 I am truly gateful for everything!

 So what's next?
-Either *Kansas City, Kansas* (604 miles) or *St. Louis, Missouri* (850 miles).
+Either *Kansas City* (604 miles) or *St. Louis* (850 miles).
 I was so exhausted driving 740 miles from Las Vegas to Denver, so I am not sure if I can do 850 miles in one day.
 I would like to avoid driving at night, so in order for me to traverse 850 miles I would have to wake up and leave around 3:00am (in less than 2 hours) which is not going to happen.

 ![](/images/blog/tesla-road-trip-day-2-15.png)